-- Trawl gear that has been shown to better target fish that can be landed must be used in certain areas.
+- Use of trawl gear that is more selective for the target fish that can be landed must be used in certain areas.

 - Voluntary measures to reduce the chance of interacting with marine mammals, including reducing the amount of turns made by the fishing vessel and tow times while fishing at night, and increasing communication between vessels about the presence of marine mammals in an area.